Community environment challenge fund

 - Link to other existing or planned regeneration initiatives (e.g. conservation area appraisals)

 - An ability to complete the project within 12 months.

 - Demonstrate environmental sustainability e.g. carbon reduction

-For projects which are not on Council-owned land authorisation should be obtained from the landowner and this must be made clear on the application.
-Arrangements must be put in place for future maintenance and approved by the Council.
+For projects which are not on Council-owned land, authorisation should be obtained from the landowner and this must be made clear on the application.
+Arrangements must be put in place for future maintenance and be approved by the Council.

 Who can apply?

-- The organisation seeking funding must be a constituted group and could act on behalf of other community partners.
+- The organisation seeking funding must be a constituted group and may act on behalf of other community partners.